codewithmmak/puppeteer-nodejs-javascript/README.md

 ![Puppeteer, NodeJS and Javascript](./images/puppeteer-nodejs-javascript.png?raw=true "Puppeteer, NodeJS and Javascript")

-# Puppeteer, NodeJS and Javascript Setup Guide
+# Puppeteer, NodeJS and Javascript Test Automation Examples
 This is sample Test Automation framework designed using Puppeteer, NodeJS and Javascript.
+And in this framework we will see some basic working examples for learning.

 ## To Get Started